boystrange/ProgramVerification/src/Chapter/Imp/HoareLogicCompleteness.lagda.md

 open import Chapter.Imp.HoareLogic
 open import Chapter.Imp.HoareLogicSoundness
 ```
-The opposite implication to soundness is *completeness*, namely the claim that all valid triple is derivable
+The opposite implication to soundness is *completeness*, namely the claim that all valid triples are derivable
 in Hoare Logic; in symbols

     |= [ P ] c [ Q ] ==> |- [ P ] c [ Q ]